vastopol/uexp/README.md

 # uexp
 !C

-intended for small experiments with non C style languages
+Intended for small experiments with non C style languages.
+Mostly will serve as a holding space for source files of old/obscure programming languages.
+Source files are stored as any of: .zip, .tar.gz, etc...

 For interesting stuff see:
 * The Software Preservation Group (http://www.softwarepreservation.org/)